 - Many manufacturers claim humidifiers can help prevent the spread of illness and allergies

-- Experts say there's little scientific evidence supporting these claims
+- Some experts say there's little scientific evidence supporting these claims

-- Babies or little kids can burn themselves on humidifiers, and there are risks if they're not cleaned properly
+- Babies or little kids can burn themselves on warm mist humidifiers, and there are risks if they're not cleaned properly

 Your skin's dry, your eyes are itchy and you're pretty sure you can feel a cold coming on.
 Unfortunately, the colder months are notorious for dry air and those not-so-fun winter bugs.